miguelmikkey/modmail-bot-template/README.md

 This repository contains a basic template for creating a **ModMail** bot using my <a href="https://github.com/miguelmikkey/discordjs-bot-template">discordjs bot template</a>

-## Contributing
+> [!CAUTION]

-> [!CAUTION] **This repository is under development, none of the code has any functionality besides whats already shown at the main templates repository**
+> **This repository is under development, none of the code has any functionality besides whats already shown at the main templates repository**

 ## License